ENG4U - Grade 12 English Online

 Course Description For ENG4U Grade 12 English Online Course

-Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the ENG4U course profile.

 Unit OrderUnit NameSuggested Time